 10 things to know about Paul Delvaux

-The Belgian painter filled his canvases with puzzling night-time scenes of skeletons, train stations and naked women, yet distanced himself from Surrealism and psychoanalytic interpretation
+A guide to the Belgian painter who filled his enigmatic works with twilight scenes of railway stations, skeletons and somnambulant figures, yet distanced himself from Surrealism and psychoanalytic interpretation

 Paul Delvaux (1897-1994) was born in Wanze in southern Belgium.
 While his parents hoped he would follow in his father’s footsteps and pursue a legal career, his aunt encouraged his leanings towards literature and music.
 A compromise was reached, and the young Delvaux was allowed to study architecture.
 To his parents’ dismay — but Delvaux’s relief — he failed his mathematics exam.
-But his grounding in classical architecture and perspective provided him with a skilled hand for draughtsmanship, as is clear in works such as Le temple (1949), sold at Christie’s in London in 2012 for £1,609,250.
+But his grounding in classical architecture and perspective provided him with a skilled hand for draughtsmanship, as is clear in works such as Le temple from 1949.

 After enrolling at the Académie Royale des Beaux-Arts in Brussels to study painting, Delvaux finally graduated at the age of 27.
 It took almost three more years before he felt confident enough to set up his own studio in his parents’ Brussels home.